 Progress against these recommendations will be assessed and made public every year.

-Please contact the Fairness Commission if you have any queries about its work.
+Please contact us if you have any queries about its work.